saifnoman/Application-Development-Resource/dhis2/level-1/readme.md

   yarn start
   ```

-- After starting the application, you need also a running DHIS2 server.
+- Third: you need also a running DHIS2 server.
   To start a DHIS2 server instance, run the following commands (in a new terminal window):

   ```